lukstei/lukstei.github.io/blog/content/blog/2019-11-01-MCMC-Portfolio-Selection/index.md

 We plot the assets, the efficient portfolio, the global minimum variance portfolio and the efficient frontier (representing all obtainable efficient portfolios) in the standard deviation vs. expected return space:
 ![Example: Mean/Var plot](./mean-var-ex-plot.png)

+Investing in the efficient portfolio with target return 10%, would mean putting 53% and 29% of our wealth in stock 1 and 2, and the remainder of 18% into the bond.
+Our constructed portfolio has as nearly as much expected return as the stocks ($\mu_{p eff} = 10\%$), while having much lower standard deviation of $\sigma_{p eff} = 15.6\%$.
+We also clearly see, the global minimum variance portfolio has the lowest standard deviation among all obtainable portfolios ($\sigma_{p gmv} = 9.2\%$).

 ```R
 par(mfrow=c(1, 1),
   oma = c(0,0,0.5,0) + 0.1,